The Coach Credentialing Program

 Lack of Support and Advocacy

 In the current modern era of athletics, the athletes have a stronger voice which shines an even brighter light on the need for coaches to have an advocate in their athletic department and within their sport associations.The voice of the coach has been seemingly lost in recent years at both the national level and within their individual athletic departments.
+One of the main goals of this credentialing program is to be proactive in our training and support of coaches and less reactive which is not productive for anyone.

 Lack of a Coaching Pipeline

-How does someone become a coach on the college level?
 The answer should be an easy one but it is not.
 People find their way or stumble into coaching in a variety of ways and this can be confusing for the young people we are hoping to attract into the profession.
-United Soccer Coaches views the credentialing program as a viable path or pipeline for coaches interested in working at the NCAA level.
-The United Soccer Coaches College Coach Credentialing Program creates a database of coaches who have graduated making United Soccer Coaches a reliable source for athletic administrators who may be looking for quality candidates to recruit to their open soccer positions.
-It also provides a way for the coaches involved in the program to network for jobs within the United Soccer Coaches credentialed coach community.
+We view the credentialing program as a viable path or pipeline for coaches interested in working at the NCAA level.
+Graduates of the program will be included in a database of coaches making United Soccer Coaches a reliable source for athletic administrators who may be looking for quality candidates to recruit to their open coaching positions.
+It also provides a way for the coaches involved in the program to network for jobs within the coaching community.

 Challenges Facing Athletic Administrators Today